 - Six swords and six shields would have been a better mix because there might be some fighting over who gets a shield.

-6. Plush Legend of Zelda Sword and Shield
+6. Zelda Foam Sword

 - Won’t cause injury.